Sex, drugs, and glitter: 10 reasons to watch HBO’s ‘Euphoria’

 Zendaya.
 Hunter Schafer.
 Barbie Ferreira: these are just a few of the names of the cast who capture their characters with deep verisimilitude.
-Euphoria brilliantly cast each role and every story is told beautifully.
+Euphoria expertly cast each role and every story is told beautifully.

 Zendaya provides much depth to her character, making the scenes of Rue slowly unraveling before our eyes heartbreaking.
 Hunter has no acting experience.
 Does it show?
 It doesn’t, and we’re all the more mesmerized.
 The adults in Euphoria follow suit.
 Eric Dane is a perfectly sinister villain during S1 of Euphoria.
 Playing the father of Nate (Jacob Elordi), Eric manages to terrify audiences.

 9. Uniquely and utterly individual